stolostron/application-ui/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Work in Progress
+We are in the process of enabling this repo for community contribution.
+See wiki [here](https://open-cluster-management.io/concepts/architecture/).

 ## Community, discussion, contribution, and support